- We advise you exercise normal safety precautions in China. Exercise common sense and look out for suspicious behaviour, as you would in Australia.

-- We advise you to exercise a high degree of caution if travelling to Tibet Autonomous Region.
+- We advise you to exercise a high degree of caution if travelling to Tibet Autonomous Region (Tibet).
 You should not attempt to travel to Tibet without permission from the Chinese authorities.
-For details about obtaining a travel permit to Tibet, see Local travel below.
+For details about obtaining a travel permit to Tibet, see the Local travel section.

-- The Chinese authorities have put in place stringent requirements for visa issue.
+- A visa is required for all travellers to China.
 You should check with the nearest Embassy or Consulate of China for detailed information well in advance of your intended travel date.

-- Australians doing business in China should be aware of the risks and potential for legal consequences.
+- Australians doing business in China should be aware of the risks and potential legal consequences.
+More information can be found in the Austrade publication Doing Business in China.
 You should seek professional legal advice before entering into a contract of any sort in China.
-See under Laws for more information.
+See the Laws section for more information.

 - The Chinese government does not recognise dual nationality.
 If you are an Australian/Chinese dual national, you should travel on your Australian passport, obtain a visa for China and present yourself as Australian at all times.
-See Information for dual nationals for more information.
+See the Laws section for more information.

 - Be a smart traveller.
 Before heading overseas: